HackFSU/2016-HackFSU-Console/docs/guidelines.md

     ]
 }
 ```
-* use tabs for spacing, rather than spaces.
-Use tab width of 4.
+* Use tabs for spacing, rather than spaces.
-* use unix line endings (Sublime: View > Line Endings > Unix)
+* Use unix line endings (Sublime: View > Line Endings > Unix)
-* Sublime Text 3 is the prefered text editior
+* Use Sublime Text 3 with the recommended packages, or if you're feeling frisky,
-    - Notepad++ is a piece of crap
+try out Atom (pro: built-in Git support!)

 ## JavaScript Language

-* use jshint
+* Use jshint
-* always declare all variables at the top of the block in which it is hoisted
+* Always declare all variables at the top of the block in which it is hoisted
-    - var/function are hoisted at the function level
+    - `var`/`function` are hoisted at the function level
-    - let/const are hoisted at the block level
+    - `let`/`const` are hoisted at the block level
-    - initialize them just before they are needed if they are large objects that have the possiblility of not being used (like if it the function errors)
+    - Initialize them just before they are needed if they are large objects that have the possibility of not being used (like if the function errs)
-* adhere to new ES6 practices
+* Adhere to new ES6 practices
-    - use const whenever possible, especially for referencing external utilites
+    - Use const whenever possible, especially for referencing external utilities
-    - use let instead of var unless function scope is desired for some reason
+    - Use let instead of var unless function scope is desired for some reason
-    - use import over require
+    - Use import over require
-    - use export & export default over CommonJS's module.export
+    - Use export & export default over CommonJS's module.export
-    - use the new class syntax where appropriate
+    - Use the new class syntax where appropriate
-    - use template strings instead of concatenation where possible
+    - Use template strings instead of concatenation where possible
-* all imports should be at the top of the file, just under `'use strict';`
+* All imports should be at the top of the file, just under `'use strict';`
-* only make functions as variables for clarity
+* Only make functions as variables for clarity
-* always use single quotes
+* Always use single quotes (or back-ticks for template strings)
-* start code blocks on the line where they start, rather than on the next line.
+* Start code blocks on the line where they start, rather than on the next line.
-* block comments should be made with [these](https://github.com/spadgos/sublime-jsdocs)
+* Block comments should be made with [these](https://github.com/spadgos/sublime-jsdocs)
-* use the ternary (?:) operators in place of short if statements ([docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator))
+* Use the ternary (`?` `:`) operators in place of short if statements ([docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator))

 *Good*
 ```javascript